THE CRAIG SCHOOL | 4TH GRADE | IRVINE, CA

 The first step is just a conversation

-Families of AuDHD students often come to us after navigating multiple professionals, multiple school placements, and a confusing mix of diagnoses that each explained part of the picture but none explained all of it.
-Our admissions process is a genuine conversation, not a screening.
-We want to understand the full picture of your child.
+Families of 4th graders often come to us after navigating multiple placements, professionals, and diagnoses that each explained part of the picture but none explained all of it.
+Our admissions process is a real conversation, not a screening.

 Fill out a short inquiry.
-It takes about three minutes.
-No formal application.
-No paperwork.
+About three minutes, no formal application, no paperwork.
 Just the basics so we can have a real conversation.

 An admissions conversation, not a test.
-You tell us what has and hasn't tell you honestly whether TCS is likely to be the right fit.
+You tell us what's happened.
+We'll tell you honestly whether TCS is likely to be the right fit.
 No pressure in either direction.

-If there's a mutual sense of fit, we'll invite you and your child to visit the school.
+If there's a mutual sense of fit, we'll invite you and your child to visit.
 You'll see how the day flows.
 Your child will spend time in the classroom.
 We'll know more.
 So will you.

 We move at your pace.
 No pressure.